How to Open Your Own Swimming Pool

 If you’re eager to open your swimming pool, check out these tips for a DIY opening.
 Let’s look at how to open your own swimming pool in Little Rock, Arkansas.

-Now that spring is here, and we’re in the middle of April, it’s time to open your pool.
+Now that spring is here, it’s time to open your pool.
 This year, more than ever, you may be itching to get it open because it’s been so unseasonably warm.
 Jumping in the pool sounds just great!

 You know, though, that there’s some prep work to do before you can get in your pool.
 Opening your pool on your own isn’t too hard.
 Just follow these instructions and be sure to come see us for a water test!